auth0/docs/articles/quickstart/native/android/00-login.md

 Remember to synchronize using the Android Studio prompt or run `./gradlew clean build` from the command line.
 For more information about Gradle usage, check [their official documentation](http://tools.android.com/tech-docs/new-build-system/user-guide).
 :::

 Add manifest placeholders required by the SDK.
 The placeholders are used internally to define an `intent-filter` that captures the authentication callback URL.
+For this, the Auth0 tenant domain and the scheme that take part in the callback URL must be set.

 To add the manifest placeholders, add the next line: